Stuffed peppers: India

-Eastern Mediterranean
+Middle East

-Dolma is a family of stuffed dishes from Ottoman cuisine that can be served warm or cold.
+Dolma is a family of stuffed dishes from the Middle East that can be served warm or cold.
 Some types of dolma are made with whole vegetables including whole peppers.
-Today, dolma are found in the cuisines of the Balkans, South Caucasus, Central Asia and the Levant, and the family cuisines of Sephardic and Iraqi Jews.
-Dolma dishes are found in Balkan, Caucasian, Arab, Israeli, Turkish, and Central Asian cuisine, and were historically part of the Ottoman palace cuisine.
+Today, dolma are found in the cuisines of the Balkans, South Caucasus, Central Asia, Levant, and the family cuisines of Sephardic and Iraqi Jews.
+Dolma dishes are found in Balkan, Greek, Arab, Israeli, Turkish, Central Asian, Armenian and other Caucasian cuisines.
+This dish was popular in the ancient world, although under different names, like the Ancient Greek thrion.
+In medieval and early modern ages, this dish was part of the Ottoman palace cuisine.
 The word dolma, of Turkish origin, means "something stuffed".

 North America

 Stuffed peppers in American cuisine is a dish where bell peppers (often the green, yellow, orange, and red varieties) are typically filled with a stuffing such as ground beef, mixed with bread crumbs or cooked rice, eggs, herbs, and spices (especially paprika and parsley) and cheese.
-Recipes vary but often include hollowing out the peppers, boiling them, stuffing them, covering them with cheese, and baking or alternatively cooking them on the stove top at a slow simmer in canned tomato sauce until the peppers are soft.
+Recipes vary but often include hollowing out the peppers, stuffing them, covering them with cheese, and baking or alternatively cooking them on the stove top at a slow simmer in canned tomato sauce until the peppers are soft.
 A sauce may be served with them, often a tomato sauce, but this, too, varies greatly.

 Mexican and “Tex-Mex” cuisine has more than one stuffed pepper dish: